MankeyMite/Gen3ACEPokemonBuilder/README.md

 ## 📧 Contact

-For bug reports and feature requests, please use the [GitHub Issues](https://github.com/yourusername/pkmn-ace-tool/issues) page.
+For bug reports and feature requests, please contact me on Discord: MankeyMite#9981

 ---